Colon Cancer Screening (cont.)

 If no colonic abnormalities are found in an individual whose stool contains occult blood, consideration then is given to examining the stomach and the small intestine as sources of bleeding.

 A DNA test on stool has also been developed as a screening tool.
 Preliminary testing suggests it may be even more sensitive than FIT testing though the larger number of false positive tests mean it may not be as specific as FIT.
-It is called Cologuard and is was not FDA approved as of April, 2014.
+It is called Cologuard and was FDA approved as of September, 2014.

 Next: Flexible sigmoidoscopy